 History Colorado’s Trinidad History Museum, 312 E. Main Street, Trinidad Colorado

-The Santa Fe Trail Museum & Gift Shop, gardens and grounds are open year round and self guided.
+The Santa Fe Trail Museum, gardens and grounds are open year round and self guided.

 We will give tours of the Baca/Bloom to groups of 6+ people with a minimum of 1 weeks advance notification.